-Afternoon shift - Those employees rostered to work outside of the ordinary hours of a day worker, not fitting the definition of night shift- specifically any shift that ends after 6.00 pm and at or before 11.00 pm.
+Afternoon shift - Those employees rostered to work outside of the ordinary hours of a day worker, not fitting the definition of night shift.
+Afternoon shift employees will not be required to work a shift commencing after 10.00am and finishing before 6.00pm.
 15% shift loading.

 Night shift -Rostered to work some or all hours between 11.00 pm and 6.00 am.
-20% shift loading.
+25% shift loading.

-- (e) An employee entitled to a shift allowance under this clause will be paid the shift allowance for the entire shift. - (f) A casual employee will paid the shift allowance calculated on the ordinary pay excluding the casual loading with the casual loading component then added to the shift penalty rate of pay.
+An employee entitled to a shift allowance under this clause will be paid the shift allowance for the entire shift.

+A casual employee will paid the shift allowance calculated on the ordinary pay excluding the casual loading with the casual loading component then added to the shift penalty rate of pay.
 EG: Casual loading 25% plus shift loading 15% equals a total casual shift penalty of 40% on the applicable classification for the equivalent full time employee base rate of pay.